10 things to do after installing Manjaro

 And that’s it.
 These are the 10 things to do after installing Manjaro to improve the user experience.
 Would you add anything to this list?
 Did these tweaks work for you?
 Let me know in the comments below.

-You can also read about 30 things to do after installing Ubuntu 18.04 LTS
+You can also read my other post on things to do after installing in other Linux distros.